blorbb/leptos-mview/README.md

 ## Purpose

 The `view!` macros in Leptos is often the largest part of a component, and can get extremely long when writing complex components.
 This macro aims to be as **concise** as possible, trying to **minimise unnecessary punctuation/words** and **shorten common patterns**.

-## Performance note

-Currently, the macro expands to the [builder syntax](https://github.com/leptos-rs/leptos/blob/main/docs/book/src/view/builder.md) (ish), but it has some [performance downsides](https://github.com/leptos-rs/leptos/issues/1492#issuecomment-1664675672) in SSR mode.
-This is expected to be fixed with the new renderer in Leptos `0.7`, so I'm not going to make this implementation.

 ## Compatibility